Q: Spraddle leg overview

 Cardinal or diagnostic signs -

 Spraddle can be caused or exacerbated by brooding on a slick surface such as newspaper.
 It’s as if the chick is trying to stand upright wearing roller skates: her feet keep sliding out from beneath her.
-Some cases are caused by incubation temperatures, by the chick being poorly positioned in the egg, or by various vitamin deficiencies.
+Some cases are caused by incubation temperatures, by the bird being poorly positioned in the egg, or by various vitamin deficiencies.

 No. However, if the issue has been caused by brooding, nutritional or incubation issues, you may see more than one chick affected by the same cause.